-(See section 2.4.1 General, Infusion Related Reactions)
+(See 2.4.1 General [2.4 Warnings and Precautions], Infusion-Related Reactions)

 Grade 4 (life- threatening) Stop infusion and permanently discontinue therapy.
 Grade 3 (severe) Temporarily interrupt infusion and treat symptoms.
 For patients who experience Grade 3 IRRs during standard infusion upon resolution of symptoms, restart infusion at no more than half the previous rate (the rate being used at the time that the IRR occurred).
-If the patient does not experience any further IRR symptoms, infusion rate escalation may resume at the increments and intervals as appropriate for the treatment dose (see Tables 2 and3).
+If the patient does not experience any further IRR symptoms, infusion rate escalation may resume at the increments and intervals as appropriate for the treatment dose (see Tables 2 and 3).
 For FL patients who experience Grade 3 IRRs during SDI, upon resolution of symptoms, the infusion can be restarted at no more than half the previous rate (the rate being used at the time that the IRR occurred) and not greater than 400 mg/hr.
 If the patient is able to complete the infusion without further Grade 3 IRRs, the next infusion must be given at the standard rate.
-For CLL patients receiving the Cycle 1, Day 1 dose split over 2 days, the Day 1 infusion rate may be increased back up to 25 mg/hr after 1 hour, but not increased further.
-If the patient experiences a second occurrence of a Grade 3 IRR, stop infusion and permanently discontinue therapy.
+For CLL patients receiving the Cycle 1, Day 1 dose split over 2 days, the Day 1 infusion rate may be increased back up to 25 mg/h after 1 hour, but not increased further. • If the patient experiences a second occurrence of a Grade 3 IRR, stop infusion and permanently discontinue therapy.

 Grade 1-2 (mild and moderate) Reduce infusion rate and treat symptoms.
 Upon resolution of symptoms, continue infusion.
-If patient does not experience any IRR symptoms, infusion rate escalation may resume at the increments and intervals as appropriate for the treatment dose (see Tables 2, 3 and 4).
-For CLL patients receiving the Cycle 1, Day 1 dose split over 2 days, the Day 1 infusion rate may be increased back up to 25 mg/hr after 1 hour, but not increased further.
+If patient does not experience any IRR symptoms, infusion rate escalation may resume at the increments and intervals as appropriate for the treatment dose (see Tables 2, 3).
+For CLL patients receiving the Cycle 1, Day 1 dose split over 2 days, the Day 1 infusion rate may be increased back up to 25 mg/h after 1 hour, but not increased further.

-2.2.1 SPECIAL DOSAGE INSTRUCTIONS
+2.2.1 Special Dosage Instructions

+Pediatric use

-Pediatric use The safety and efficacy of GAZYVA in children below 18 years of age have not been established.
+The safety and efficacy of Gazyva in children below 18 years of age have not been established.

+Geriatric use

-Geriatric use No dose adjustment is required in patients ≥ 65 years of age (see section 2.5.5 Use in Special Populations, Geriatric Use).
+No dose adjustment is required in patients ≥ 65 years of age (see 2.5.5 Geriatric Use [2.5 Use in Special Populations]).

-Renal impairment
+Renal Impairment

 No dose adjustment is required in patients with mild or moderate renal impairment.
-GAZYVA has not been studied in patients with a CrCl < 30mL/min (see section 2.5.6 Renal Impairment and 3.2.5 Pharmacokinetics in Special Populations).
+Gazyva has not been studied in patients with a CrCl <30mL/min (see section 2.5.6 Renal Impairment and 3.2.5 Pharmacokinetics in Special Populations).